syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio-Code/code-snippet.md

 ## Configure Blazor application with Syncfusion DOCX Editor SDK Component

 The Syncfusion® DOCX Editor SDK snippet simply inserts the code into the razor file.
-You must configure the Blaozr application with Syncfusion® by installing the Syncfusion® DOCX Editor SDK NuGet package, namespace, themes, and registering the Syncfusion® DOCX Editor SDK Service.
+You must configure the Blazor application with Syncfusion® by installing the Syncfusion® DOCX Editor SDK NuGet package, namespace, themes, and registering the Syncfusion® DOCX Editor SDK Service.
 To configure, follow the steps below:

 1. Open the Blazor application file and manually add the required Syncfusion® DOCX Editor SDK individual NuGet package(s) for the Syncfusion® DOCX Editor SDK component as a package reference.
 Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages) to learn about the advantages of the individual NuGet packages.
 This NuGet package will be automatically restored when building the application.